 Where To Stay in Mazunte

 Mazunte might be one of the cheapest tourist destinations in Mexico.
 I’m writing this from a treehouse cabin right on the beach that costs about 500 pesos ($25 USD) per night.
 Split with two of my friends, that runs to about $8 each.
-There is no air-conditioning, which you’ll come to realize is nearly impossible to find in Mazunte.
+There is no air-conditioning, unfortunately.
+Like I said, Mazunte is very barebones.
+You’ll come to realize air conditioning is nearly impossible to find in Mazunte.

 Hostels in Mazunte

 There are plenty of hostels in Mazunte but very few of them have any online presence.
 Unless there has been some sort of explosion of tourism since I’ve written this, you will definitely be able to just roll up and find a place to stay.
-A bed in a hostel dorm should cost you only around 60 pesos per night although that can vary depending on what (if any) amenities the place has.
+A bed in a hostel dorm should cost you only around 60 pesos per night.
+That’s 3 freakin’ dollars.
+That price can obviously vary depending on what amenities the place has, if there even are any.
 I’m currently staying at Posada del Arquitecto which seems to be one of the nicer places in town.
 It actually has Wi-Fi, cheap dorms, cheap private rooms, free breakfast and it is literally right on the beach.
 I have yet to discover if they actually have hot water but in Mazunte, a cold shower is a blessing.

 Camping in Mazunte